-- Marital Deduction Mismatch Case.
-John Porter tried a case in Nov. g.
+h.
+Marital Deduction Mismatch Case.
+John Porter tried a case in Nov.
 2007 (Estate of Samuel Black) involving the marital deduction allowable at the first spouse's death.
 The IRS argued that the partnership assets were includable in the estate under §2036, but that the marital deduction is allowed only for the value of the partnership interest passing to the surviving spouse.
-The Hurford opinion also noted this argument in footnote 24.
-The Black case also involves the availability of an administrative expense deduction as to interest paid by the partnership and а corporation owned by the partnership to borrow funds to loan to the estate to pay estate taxes.
+The Black case also involves the availability of an administrative expense deduction as to interest paid by the partnership and a corporation owned by the partnership to borrow funds to loan to the estate to pay estate taxes.
 (Some planners suggest, to avoid this argument, leaving voting and non-voting stock of an LLC to the surviving spouse at the first spouse's death, so there is no discount for marital deduction purposes.
-After the first spouse's death, the surviving spouse could sell the voting stock so that he or she is left with only non-voting stock (which should be discounted). - h.
+After the first spouse's death, the surviving spouse could sell the voting stock so that he or she is left with only non-voting stock (which should be discounted).

+- i.
 Creation of FLP by QTIP.
 John Porter is involved with a case involving the formation of an FLP by the trustee of two QTIP trusts (together with other partners).
 The case arose after the surviving spouse's death.
 The IRS argues that the FLP contribution triggered a deemed gift of the QTIP assets under §2519, and that it caused §2036 to apply in the surviving spouse's estate.
 As to the §2519 argument, a 1999 Field Service Advice held that a contribution of QTIP assets to an FLP did not constitute a §2519 disposition of assets.
 FSA 199920016.
 (With respect to whether there is a deemed disposition, an investment in an FLP would seem to be similar to an investment by the QTIP in a hedge fund in which there is limited liquidity for a number of years.)
 The IRS reportedly has raised the §2519 issue again in some other audits over the last several years.
-As to the §2036 argument, John argues that this just constitutes an investment that the trustee is authorized to make and that it can have no impact on §2036 which requires that the DECEDENT made a transfer - and in this case the surviving spouse was not a trustee of the OTIP trust.
+The Hurford opinion also noted the §2519 argument in footnote 24.
+As to the §2036 argument, John argues that this just constitutes an investment that the trustee is authorized to make and that it can have no impact on §2036 which requires that the DECEDENT made a transfer - and in this case the surviving spouse was not a trustee of the QTIP trust. - j.
+Delays in FLP Audits.
+A number of attorneys have expressed that they are experiencing delays in FLP audits.
+There have been relatively few settlements over the last six months, and a number of FLP audits seem to be getting further backlogged.
+An interesting dichotomy is that the IRS has been adding to the staffs of estate and gift tax field agents in some parts of the country.